 Have you been searching for the best hyperpigmentation treatments?
 Then look no further.
 Lynton 3Juve laser, it is one of the most effective and safe lasers available in the industry.
 I love Lynton for their incredibly high standards and results, which come from over 25 years being the industry leader.
 They our so good that our own NHS use their lasers in clinical practice.

-Laser treatment is the most effect way to treat hyperpigmentation.
+Both IPL (intense pulsed light) and Laser treatments provide a very effective way to treat many forms of hyperpigmentation.
+IPL is effective at treating age spots, freckles and sun damage.
 Light is released in short pulses that are readily absorbed by the high concentration of melanin found

 within your pigmented areas on your skin.
 The rapid absorption of light energy heats the melanin and causes the destruction of